Joao4569/random-trivia/README.md

   - Desktops, large screens: 1025px — 1200px
   - Extra large screens, TV: 1201px and more
 - Made use of Chrome developer tools for previewing and testing new designs for media queries as well as UX aspects.
+- I have tested all buttons on the game and they are all acting as intended.
+- I have done the best I can to test all possible scenarios throughout the game and catered to them accordingly.
+- My mentor Anthony has also assisted with the testing of the final product.

 ### Validator Testing